sagemathinc/cocalc-kubernetes/server/README.md

 3. (Optional) Edit deployment.yaml so that the projects volume isn't ephemeral.

 If you don't do this step, your server will be completely ephemeral, and everything will be deleted when you stop it.
+It should still work fine, and is probably a good idea for a first quick test.

 4. Create the cocalc server deployment